Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsection{The Worldsheet Theory}

 The bosonic string theory is formulated in terms of a conformal field theory (CFT) defined on a Riemann surface.
-This conformal field theory has two sectors: matter sector and ghost sector.
-The matter CFT has central charge $(26,26)$ and the central charge of the reparametrization ghosts CFT is $(-26,-26)$.
+This CFT consists of two sectors, the matter and the ghost sector.
+The total CFT has a central charge $(0,0)$.
+The matter CFT has a central charge $(26,26)$ and the central charge of the reparametrization ghosts CFT is $(-26,-26)$.
 The ghost system is composed of the anti-commuting fields $b,c,\bar b,\bar c$.
-The total CFT has central charge $(0,0)$.
 The Hilbert space of CFT is denoted by $\mathcal{H}$.
 We denote by $\mathcal{H}_0$ a subspace of $\mathcal{H}$ defined as

 where $\bar L_n$ and $L_n$ denote the total Virasoro generators in the left and the right-moving sectors of the worldsheet theory.
-Physical states that appear as external states in the S-matrix elements computation belong to the subspace $\mathcal{H}_1$ of $\mathcal{H}_0$ satisfying the extra condition
+Physical states that appear as external states in the S-matrix elements computation belong to the subspace $\mathcal{H}_1$ of $\mathcal{H}_0$, consisting of states with the ghost-number $2$ and satisfy the extra condition

 We shall denote the BPZ-conjugate of the state $|\phi_i\rangle\in \mathcal{H}_0$ by $\langle \phi_i^c|$ satisfying

 where $n_{\phi_i}$ is the ghost number of the state $|\phi_i\rangle$.